AmanFarooqui/Data-Excel-Project/README.md

 # Data-Excel-Project
-I have created a coffee shop project in excel by analyzing sales data from a  coffee shop to uncover trends, identify customer preferences, and provide actionable insights to improve business decisions.
+I have created a comprehensive coffee shop project in excel by creating a dashboard and tables to analyze the data.
+This process involved several stages, including data preprocessing, data cleaning, and data visualization.